jmatulen/MITS/README.md

 # MITS
-Target acquisition and dispatch sim for class
+Target acquisition and dispatch sim for class.